python-escpos/python-escpos/README.rst

 Contributing
 ------------

 This project is open for any contribution!
+Please see CONTRIBUTING.rst for more information.